Normal Distribution Probability

-IQ scores naturally fall into a bell curve shape; the following graph shows that the majority of people have IQ scores between 85 and 115.
+IQ scores naturally fall into this shape; the following graph shows that the majority of people have IQ scores between 85 and 115.

 While the bell curve is useful, it would be tricky to try to figure out how many people have IQ scores between 110 and 130.
 Or perhaps you would want to know what percentage of students got grades slightly below passing (67-69).
 The math would get a little tricky, but not if you superimpose your information onto a normal distribution curve.

-The area under the normal distribution curve represents 100% probability.
-In statistics and probability, 100% is written as a decimal: 1, so you will often see it mentioned that the total area under the curve is 1.
-The mean (the average) of a normal distribution is always zero.
+The area under the curve represents 100% probability.
+In statistics and probability, 100% is written as a decimal (100% = 1), so you will often see it mentioned that the total area under the curve is 1.
+The mean (the average) in a standard normal distribution is always zero.
 Why?
 Because it makes it easier to look up normal distribution probability (a z-score) using a z-table.

-Normal distribution probability (and the associated z-scores) allow you to look up percentage probabilities for any set of data that is shaped like a bell-curve.
+Normal distribution probability (and the associated z-scores) allow you to look up percentage probabilities for any set of data that is shaped like a bell.